 Note: Other forms of artificial insemination are permitted.

-- 2.1.2 Not allocated. - 2.1.3 The ability to successfully give birth independently must be taken into account in modifications over time to flock genetics.
+2.1.3 The ability to successfully give birth independently must be taken into account in modifications over time to flock genetics.

 Note: In order to score this standard the auditor will assess the number of assisted births.